jkuchar/ddd-crqs-event-sourcing-notes/README.md

 - [CQRS.nu](http://cqrs.nu/)
 - [DDD Community](http://dddcommunity.org/)

-- *Tip:* Try to watch some microservices / stream processing videos.
-You will see unxpected similarities.
+- *Tip:* Try to watch some microservices/stream processing videos.
+There are surprising similarities.

 ### (The structural part of) DDD in PHP